-A college degree in business or accounting is most often required of a general ledger accountant job.
-Further, most general ledger accountants are CPAs.
+A bachelor's or associate's degree in business or accounting is most often required of a general ledger accountant job.
+Further, most general ledger accountants are Certified Public Accountants (CPAs).
 That being said, it's possible to obtain an entry-level position with experience in accounts payable, accounts receivable, payroll or bookkeeping if you are still pursuing a degree in accounting.
 However, companies may give preference to a CPA or CPA candidate, which involves at least 24 semester credits in accounting subjects and passing the CPA exam.

 General ledger accountants must be familiar with general accounting, payroll, bookkeeping, basic computer skills, working in teams (especially in larger companies), and working alone under self-direction.
 The general ledger accountant must also have good communication skills, as the position has contacts with various levels within the organization, as well as customers, government agencies, and banks.

 General ledger accountants are usually in demand, as they are needed by every business, and employment of accountants and auditors is expected to grow by 10% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
 This rate is faster than average across all occupations.
 The median salary of accountants and auditors was $70,500 in 2018, per the BLS.

 Alternate Career Options